 - The yarn is more likely to be one continuous thread, though some yarn breaks may occur.
 So, you can expect fewer (or no) knots, fewer yarn joins, and less need for weaving in ends.
 Who doesn’t love a seamless knitting experience?

-- Each cone is designed to hold great lengths of yarn.
+- The cone's design allows it to hold great lengths of yarn.
 Just imagine turning a baby blanket pattern into a one skein knitting project.

 - Buying yarn cones for wholesale prices is not only more economical, but it’s also easier to match a dye lot if more than one cone is needed.
-They often tend to be more evenly dyed since they’re done in large batches.
+They're also more evenly dyed since they’re done in large batches.

 - If using a yarn butler or yarn cone holder, the yarn will stay balanced as you unspool it, unlike a yarn ball.
 Also, due to its center core, it won’t tangle or collapse like a yarn cake as you near the end.
 When you reach the end of your yarn, you can also recycle or re-use the center cores.